Planetfall: Reception

 Softline stated that "the puzzles are good; the character of Floyd is great".
 The magazine stated that the "game is excellent", but criticized the ending as "unabashed adolescent wish fulfillment ... more like a fairy tale".
 In 1984 the magazine's readers named the game the tenth most-popular Apple program of 1983.
 Computer Gaming World called Floyd's role as sidekick "unique" and hoped that future games would add such innovations.
 It stated that Planetfall was "another excellent adventure" for text-adventure fans, and a good place to start for those new to interactive fiction.
 Creative Computing wrote that Planetfall "is as remarkable, funny, perplexing, and entertaining a game as you are likely to find anywhere."
-It praised Floyd as "the most imaginative and cleverly written part of the entire game, Floyd, besides being hysterically funny through most of the adventure, evokes in the player of Planetfall authentic feelings of affection and attachment."
+It praised Floyd as "the most imaginative and cleverly written part of the entire game, Floyd, besides being hysterically funny through most of the adventure, evokes in the player of Planetfall authentic feelings of affection and attachment".
+InfoWorld's Essential Guide to Atari Computers recommended the game as among the best adventures for the Atari 8-bit.

 Steve Meretzky stated that Floyd "was the result of research into how an artificially intelligent mind might work".
 The Boston Globe in 1984 described the robot as "the most popular Infocom character".
 Planetfall has been described as "still lovingly remembered", and parts have been described as "transcendent", including Floyd's death.
 Meretzky claims that "numerous players" have told him that they cried over the death of Floyd.
 Softline wrote, "You don't feel like this very often.
 Maybe after you've read Charlotte's Web.
 Maybe when they shot Bambi's mother.
 Maybe when Raskolnikov got religion in the Siberian slave labor camp.
 But this scene is from a computer game.
 A game!"
 A game developers round table on GEnie concluded that Floyd's death was a sad moment that could make someone cry.

 Floyd's death has been described as directly evoking the player's emotions because the story and gameplay are aligned.

 The death of Floyd has been described as changing the game to an "evocative theatrical experience" after which "the player feels lonely and bereaved."

 The memory of Floyd's death remains with players for years and is remembered as a direct experience.

 Floyd's death "convey[ed] a sense of wonder at the unexpected and touching quality of the gesture."

 The scene has been described as a minor milestone toward computer games as an expressive narrative art.

 Game designer Raph Koster feels that Floyd's death is "cheating" because it occurs in a cut scene.